hamidosooli/Multi-Robot-Task-Assignment/README.md

 In the PathPanning folder:

-- Running a_star.py visualizes the robots paths in hte environment
+- Running a_star.py visualizes the robots paths in the environment